Types of tonometers

 Automatic and semi-automatic tonometers have a number of common properties:

-• absence of pressure gauge and phonendoscope;
+• lack of a pressure gauge and phonendoscope;

-• operation from batteries and (or) mains.
+• operation from batteries and/or the network.

 • pulse measurement.
 Shows the number of heartbeats per minute;

-Smart Tonometer
+Smart tonometer

 • pulse measurement;